kovilacoops/kovilacoops.github.io/_pages/lab.md

 * We focus on empirical research at the intersection of privacy/security and HCI, behavioural and social sciences.
 * We employ a mix of qualitative, quantitative, experimental, participatory and social science computational methods.
 * We regularly feature articles at top-tier security and privacy publication venues, such as Usenix Security Symposium, ACM CCS and PoPETS.
-* We are currently based at King's College London, with activities funded partly by the EPSRC project AGENCY.
+* We are currently based at King's College London.

 📢🔔 **Currently Recruiting!** 👩‍🎓🧑‍🎓📚💼✍️ **1 Postdoctoral Research Associate, PhD Students, Research Interns.
 See** 👉 [Opportunities](https://kovilacoops.github.io/opportunities/)